 Large: $26 (2 pieces), $48 (4 pieces)

 If you’re a durian lover, the durian snowskin mooncake is pure heaven.
-This isn’t simply one of those durian-flavored paste-filled mooncakes.
+This isn’t simply one of those durian-flavoured paste-filled mooncakes.
 It’s pure silky smooth D24 durian pulp, or in other words, the real stuff!

 The restaurant is also famous for its durian mochi.
 That, I must and will blog about in an upcoming post.
 It is a dessert to die for.